The Best Beach in Sardinia and Italy: Updated for 2023

 So which is the best beach in Sardinia?

-Sardinia is full of good beaches so it was not easy choosing which was the best beach in Sardinia and we had many arguments trying to decide.
-My son, my wife and I all had different opinions - the one I liked is first but, other than that, there is no particular order.
-Best thing to do is to visit them all and make up your own mind!
+Sardinia is full of good beaches, so it was not easy choosing which was the best beach in Sardinia, and we had many arguments trying to decide.
+My son, my wife, and I all had different opinions; the one I liked was first, but other than that, there is no particular order.
+The best thing to do is to visit them all and make up your own mind!

-Car rental this year is likely to be expensive.
+Car rental this year will be expensive.
 Secure the best deals here.

 Bidderosa Beach

-To get to the beach you need to walk 4 kilometers down a lovely little path that winds between junipers, pine trees, lilies and eucalyptus and where the scents of the vegetation and sea mix in a heady mix of happiness.
+To get to the beach, you need to walk 4 kilometers down a lovely little path that winds between junipers, pine trees, lilies, and eucalyptus, where the scents of the vegetation and sea mix in a heady mix of happiness.

 The whole area is a secluded oasis of great natural beauty.